AdobeDocs/analytics.en/help/import/bulk-data-insertion-api/bulk-data-insert.md

 * Data collection from devices that have only intermittent connectivity to the internet.
 These devices store up the interactions until they receive a connection.
 The device can then upload the data all at once via BDIA.

-Data Insertion API and [Bulk Data Insertion API](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/bdia.md)are both methods to submit server-side collection data to Adobe Analytics.
+Data Insertion API and [Bulk Data Insertion API](https://developer.adobe.com/analytics-collection-apis/methods/bulk-data-insertion/) are both methods to submit server-side collection data to Adobe Analytics.
 Data Insertion API calls are made one event at a time.
 Bulk Data Insertion API accepts CSV formatted files containing event data, one event per row.
-If you are working on a new implementation of server-side collection, we recommend using Bulk Data Insertion API.
+If you are working on a new implementation of server-side collection, Adobe recommends using Bulk Data Insertion API.

+For authentication, endpoints, file format, the column reference, and troubleshooting, see the [Bulk Data Insertion API](https://developer.adobe.com/analytics-collection-apis/methods/bulk-data-insertion/) documentation on Adobe Developer.